3dgeo-heidelberg/etrainee/course/module4/02_aerial_acquisition_preprocessing/02_aerial_acquisition_preprocessing_temp.md

 # Airborne hyperspectral data acquisition and pre-processing

-Acquisition of airborne hyperspectral images requires careful flight planning supported by field campaigns.
+Acquisition of airborne hyperspectral (HS) images requires careful flight planning supported by field campaigns.
 The following preprocessing of data comprises necessary radiometric and geometric corrections.
 In addition, spectra transformations and filtering can be carried out to reduce data volume and suppress the noise present in the data.